 Select vitamin and mineral products are classified as a Title XIX (Medicaid) home health benefit as durable medical equipment or medical supplies.
 These products are available to people 20 years of age and younger enrolled in Medicaid, the Children’s Health Insurance Program (CHIP), and the Children with Special Health Care Needs (CSHCN) Services Program.

-Pharmacies are not required to enroll as a durable medical equipment (DME) provider or in the Medicaid Comprehensive Care Program (CCP) to provide access to the vitamin and mineral products on the VDP formularies for Medicaid, CHIP, and CSHCN.
+Pharmacies are not required to enroll as a durable medical equipment (DME) provider or in the Medicaid Comprehensive Care Program to provide access to the vitamin and mineral products on the VDP formularies for Medicaid, CHIP, and CSHCN.
 Pharmacies that have already enrolled as a Medicaid DME or CCP provider have the choice to submit claims for vitamin and mineral products to either (but not both) the Texas Medicaid Healthcare Partnership (TMHP) as a medical benefit or pharmacy benefit.
-Please refer to the Vitamin and Mineral Products (PDF) chapter of the Pharmacy Provider Procedure Manual (PPPM) to learn more.
+Please refer to the Vitamin and Mineral Products (PDF) chapter of the Pharmacy Provider Procedure Manual to learn more.

 - Claims for Medicaid managed care and CHIP are submitted to the managed care organization (MCO).
 Pharmacy staff must work with the MCO's pharmacy benefit manager to determine the billing requirements, reimbursement rates, and coverage limitations for these products.